LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 ### Gradebook (Java HashMap Version)

 Let's now turn to the Java version, using instances of the `HashMap` class.
-As with lists, in Java we must specify the types of the objects we'll be storing when we declare a variable or parameter to be a dictionary.
-This means specifying both key and value data types, which are allowed to be different types for a given dictionary.
+As with lists, in Java we must specify the types of the objects we'll be storing when we declare a variable or parameter to be a map.
+This means specifying both key and value data types, which are allowed to be different types for a given map.

 ```java
 package org.launchcode.java.demos.java4python;